ITTN Awards: Guess the MC

 - Where The Clayton Hotel, Burlington Rd, Dublin 4

-We are almost 70% sold out for this event so make sure to secure your place or table now by emailing [email protected] or [email protected]
+We’re now at 90 per cent sold out!
+So make sure to secure your place or table now by emailing [email protected] or [email protected]

 YouTube